nextauthjs/next-auth/docs/docs/adapters/mikro-orm.md

 title: MikroORM
 ---

-To use this Adapter, you need to install Mikro ORM, the driver that suits your database, and the separate `@next-auth/mikro-orm-adapter` package:
+To use this Adapter, you need to install MikroORM, the driver that suits your database, and the separate `@next-auth/mikro-orm-adapter` package:

 ```bash npm2yarn2pnpm
 npm install next-auth @next-auth/mikro-orm-adapter @mikro-orm/core @mikro-orm/[YOUR DRIVER]